rickymal/didactic-octo-fortnight/readme.md

 ## Changes in Commit
 ---
-Design changes in login page that has been created Creation of Student dashboard page
+-Design changes in login page that has been created -Creation of Student dashboard page
 ---